cfpland/frontend/content/guides/07-presentation.md

 > "Have backups.
 If your demo breaks on stage, revert to showing the video of the same thing in action."
 > _[Tomasz Lakomy](https://dev.to/tlakomy/what-i-wished-someone-told-me-about-speaking-at-tech-conferences-3opp)_

 I saw one live coding talk where the presenter accidentally deleted his whole template and all his notes just minutes before the talk.
 He was so flustered that he had to bow out early and apologize for being ill-prepared.
-That's probably the worst case scenario.
+That's probably the worst-case scenario.

 If you do choose to attempt a live demo have a robust backup plan, practice a ton, and make sure you can test it out on the same equipment you'll use for the actual presentation.